RawadAboudlal/Physics-3D/README.md

 # Physics-3D
-A 3D, phyisics-based game using the new LWJGL 3.0.0 bindings for OpenGL.
+A 3D, physics-based game using the new LWJGL 3.0.0 bindings for OpenGL.